 - CCA ( during curriculum time for the primary school )

-As Pathlight does not offer Mother Tongue (MT), parents will have to make a special request for school to register student for (MT) National Examinations such as PSLE and GCE 'O' and 'N' Level exams.
+As Pathlight does not offer Mother Tongue (MT), parents will have to make a special request for the School to register student for (MT) National Examinations such as PSLE and GCE 'O' and 'N' Level exams.

-School will assess him and will register him for the national examinations if he is deemed suitable.
+School will assess him/her and will register him/her for the national examinations if he/she is deemed suitable.

 Students in the Vocational Track will take functional academics and vocational core and electives.
 For those who are able, they will be assessed for suitability for nationally certifiable courses and be trained accordingly.